adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 #### Designing the Network

 Parameters and Hyperparameters:
-- learning rate = 0.05 : a value larger than 0.05 led to divergence whereas a value lesser than 0.05 required several updates before reaching minima.
+- learning rate = 0.05 : a value larger than 0.05 led to divergence whereas a value lesser than 0.05 required several updates before reaching minima. !!!!!ADD PART ABOUT DECAY HERE!!!!
+- input layer : consists of a neuron for each feature, i.e 11 neurons
-- input layer : 20 neurons with weights from randomly assigned from a normal distribution with mean=0, standard deviation=1
+- 1st hidden layer: 20 neurons with weights from randomly assigned from a normal distribution with mean=0, standard deviation=1
+- 2nd hidden layer : a 20x15 matrix with weights drawn from a Gaussian normal distribution.
 - output layer : 15 neurons with weights from randomly assigned from a normal distribution with mean=0, standard deviation=1
-- hidden layer : a 20x15 matrix with weights drawn from a Gaussian normal distribution.
-- bias : the input layer, hidden layer and output layers have bias drawn randomly from a normal distribution and scaled down by 0.001
+- bias : the input layer, hidden layers and output layers have bias drawn randomly from a normal distribution and scaled down by 0.001
 - number of hidden layers : 2
 - activation function : tanh
 - output layer function : sigmoid